 The outside can be really exciting for your new rescue cat!
-To give your cat an incentive to come back in, have a pot of tasty treats ready to shake and give as a reward.
+To give your cat an incentive to come back in have a pot of tasty treats ready to shake and give as a reward.
+You may like to add a verbal cue like 'home time' when you shake the treats to start teaching your cat a recall.